“Can you sing?”

 Auditions

-Auditions for The McAdo
+Auditions for Iolanthe

-The Gilbert & Sullivan Very Light Opera Company will hold auditions for its November 2024 production of a new adaptation of Gilbert and Sullivan’s The Mikado, revised and retitled The McAdo, on Saturday, June 22, 2023, from 3:00 to 6:00 pm and Sunday, June 23, 2023, from 12:00 to 3:00 pm.
+The Gilbert & Sullivan Very Light Opera Company will hold auditions for its 2025 production of Gilbert and Sullivan’s Iolanthe, on Saturday, June 14, 2025, from 4:00 to 7:00 pm and Sunday, June 15, 2025, from 12:30 to 3:30 pm.

 Auditions will be held at the Golden Valley East office building, at 820 Lilac Drive North, in Golden Valley.
 Please park in the West Lot and enter the building through the building’s main doors.